Your Baby’s Kicks Count!

 - Helps you know when to call your health care provider and share information about your baby’s movements

-Click here to learn what counts as a kick, the best way to count them, and to download a tracking log.
+Learn what counts as a kick, the best way to count them, and to download a tracking log all, from our Kicks Count page.